graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

 The engine option `autoReport.directory` specifies where you would like to save the profile.
 You can download the PopVision Graph Analyser from the Graphcore [Downloads portal](https://downloads.graphcore.ai/) and view the profile you have saved with it.
 Similarly, you can save the profile of [mnist_without_feeds.py](completed_code/mnist_without_feeds.py) in a different folder for comparison.

 The engine option `autoReport.executionProfileProgramRunCount` specifies how many runs of the Poplar program you would like to capture.
 If you increase the number of runs to be captured, the execution report gets larger and so takes longer to generate.
 For the purpose of illustration, this option is set to 10 in this case.
 The default value is 2.
-For more information on the available options, please visit [PopVision User Guide](https://docs.graphcore.ai/projects/graphcore-popvision-user-guide/en/latest/index.html).
+For more information on the available options, please visit [PopVision Graph Analyser User Guide](https://docs.graphcore.ai/projects/graph-analyser-userguide/en/latest/user-guide.html#capturing-ipu-reports).

 The execution traces for both [mnist_with_feeds.py](completed_code/mnist_with_feeds.py) and [mnist_without_feeds.py](completed_code/mnist_without_feeds.py) are shown below and can be found in the `execution_trace` folder as well.
 PopVision Graph Analyser 2.4.2 is used here to generate the images.